simplifylabs/todu/README.md

 # Todu

-Minimalistic CLI to mange your Project's To-Do's.
+Minimalistic CLI to manage your Project's To-Do's.

 ## Installation